bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_CommunicationApplianceTypeIntelligentPeripheral/Documentation.md

-Properties in the property set are applicable to the intelligent peripheral type of communications appliance.
+Properties common to a intelligent peripheral.
+This property set is applied to a type or occurrence of _IfcCommunicationsAppliance_ with predefined type of INTELLIGENT_PERIPHERAL.